giwrgosftw/DigitalReceipt-CloudProject-WebApp-GUI/README.md

 1. Python 2 or 3
 2. Flask (pip install flask)
-3. Browse in the folder
+3. Browse in the folder (e.g. using cmd)
 4. Running the app, python app.py